 In most cases, it only takes a few moments to create a collage in Lightroom.

 But Lightroom collage’s customisability has its limitations.
-For instance, it doesn’t allow you to change border colours.
+For instance, it doesn’t allow you to change border colors.
 It’s also doesn’t let you adjust parameters as Photoshop does.
 So, Photoshop can also be a great tool for creating photo or even digital collages.

 You can also use online sites like Canva.
 Canva’s big advantage is that it can be directly connected to Facebook.
 It also offers various free collage designs that you can choose from.